attack68/rateslib/docs/source/i_guide.rst

-Performance wise, because *rateslib* uses dual number AD upto 2nd order, combined with the appropriate analysis, it is shown to calculate a 150x150 *Instrument* cross-gamma grid (22,500 elements) from a calculated portfolio NPV in approximately 1 second.
+Performance wise, because *rateslib* uses dual number AD upto 2nd order, combined with the appropriate analysis, it is shown to calculate a 150x150 *Instrument* cross-gamma grid (22,500 elements) from a calculated portfolio NPV in approximately 250ms.

 .. toctree::
     :hidden: